Fujifilm X-A3 versus Canon M6

 |YI M1 (⇒ lft | rgt)||no||no||3.0||1040||fixed||YES||4000||5.0||no||no|

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-A3 and the Fujifilm X-A3?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Less heavy: Is lighter (by 51g or 13 percent) and hence easier to carry around.